Inheritance Tax, Business Property Relief and specialist BPR products

 Beyond IHT mitigation, the key objectives of these products is to provide:

-The issues of “capital preservation”, “steady growth” and “low risk” have to be viewed in the overall context of what is being considered here, which is an investment in an unquoted, trading enterprise; to qualify for BPR that enterprise must be exposed to trading risks.
-The reference to “ongoing access” is at each end of the process – investing and dis-investing.
+The rules on qualifying investments have been tightened in recent years, so be under no illusions, this is very much a “capital at risk” investment.
+The managers will use their expertise to identify suitable investee companies and they will diversify their investments, but these are generally start-up/early stage companies with a limited track record.
+The reference to “accessibility” is at each end of the process – investing and dis-investing.
 It is essential that Investors can invest when they want to, not just when the Investment Manager opens a new scheme.
 Equally, it is important that someone wanting to realise their investment, following death, or for another reason, can do so in a timely manner.

 If you think you have an IHT issue and you want to consider ways of mitigating the impact this will have on your family’s future inheritance, contact me today using the form below.